 - Add 250ml whipping cream, 1 tsp lemon juice and 1 tsp vanilla extract and mix well until no visible signs of the cream.
 The batter will become smooth.250 ml 250 ml whipping cream, 1 tsp freshly squeezed lemon juice, 1 tsp vanilla extract

 - Sieve the batter through a fine sieve to remove any lumps.
 Pour the batter into the base of the lined cake pan.

 - Gently tap the cake pan 2-3 times on the table to remove any air pockets.
 Use a chopstick or toothpick and poke into the batter to remove any air pockets.

-- Bake in pre-heat oven for 30 minutes at 220 degree celsius or 428 degree fahrenheit.
+- Bake in pre-heat convection oven for 30-35 minutes at 220 degree celsius or 428 degree fahrenheit (45-50 minutes for conventional oven).
 Start to brown at around 20-25 minutes.
-(If using top down heat without fan, will take about 40-45 minutes to bake)
+(If using conventional oven, will take about 40-45 minutes to bake)

 - Once baked, remove from oven and place on a cooling rack (cake in pan) and let it cool for about 3 hours +/-.
 Once cooled, remove from cake pan.

 - Serve unchilled or chilled, both taste great.
 To store, place on plate covered with cling wrap and chill in fridge for up to 3 days.
 Alternatively you can place covered with cling wrap on counter top until the next day.